 3. Meet the Victorian Roomba

 Our fascination with robots is not a new thing.
-Even 100 years ago people were dreaming of mechanized helpers freeing us from the drudgery of mundane tasks, like cleaning.
+Even 100 years ago people were dreaming of mechanized helpers who could free us from the drudgery of mundane tasks, like cleaning.

 4. By the year 2000, people thought that moving sidewalks would be the norm

-Another incredibly visionary prediction from Theodor Hildebrand & Son is this great idea.
-In one of their prized postcards, they envisaged a world where the very sidewalks of cities would move around, freeing its inhabitants from the 'inconvenience' of walking around.
+Another visionary prediction from Theodor Hildebrand & Son is this bold idea.
+In one of their prized postcards, they envisaged a world where the very sidewalks of cities would move around, freeing inhabitants from the 'inconvenience' of walking around.

-The ultimate in convenience for some, this is another prediction that isn't that wrong.
+The ultimate in convenience for some, this is another prediction that isn't that far off reality.
 As anyone who has visited an airport recently will attest, their prediction is pretty accurate in principle; they do sort of exist.

 Moving walkways are very common in airports around the world.
 There are also plans to introduce some moving sidewalks to some urban centers to relieve pressure on mass transport systems.